smitelli/salt/README.md

 ### TODOs:

-* Switch from cmd.wait/watch to cmd.run/onchanges
 * TnF needs UTC conversion :(
 * Build windowbox assets during deploy
 * Content-Security-Policy and Feature-Policy for each website
+* Verify there are no orphan states
 * Go through EVERY SINGLE include and requisite to make sure states are atomic
 * Check that each project/website works in isolation
 * homedir dotfiles